MehranTaghian/CUDA-OpenMP-samples/README.md

 to access the host memory.
 In order to use streaming and concurrent kernels, the memory must be pinned.
 In the `streaming.cu` we ran multiple kernels in parallel using page-locked memory.

+## Sample Project (Determinant)
+The `Determinant` directory contains the serial and parallel code for calculating the determinant of large matrices.
+The method we used is [LU decomposition](https://en.wikipedia.org/wiki/LU_decomposition), a simple and fast method for determinant calculation.
+Sample matrices for testing the code is given in `data_in.zip`.
+You should extract this file before running the code in the same directory.
+The results will be stored in a `data_out` directory with file names similar to input files except that an `outputs_` will be prepended to the name of the input file.

+For the parallelization part, reading from and writing to files are done in parallel using OpenMP, while the determinant calculation gets done on GPU.